PLBY Group Inc. (PLBY) Shares Decline Despite Market Challenges - News Heater

 Analysts’ Opinion of PLBY

-Many brokerage firms have already submitted their reports for PLBY stocks, with ROTH MKM repeating the rating for PLBY by listing it as a “Neutral.”
-The predicted price for PLBY in the upcoming period, according to ROTH MKM is $2 based on the research report published on May 11, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for PLBY stocks, with Stifel repeating the rating for PLBY by listing it as a “Hold.”
+The predicted price for PLBY in the upcoming period, according to Stifel is $1.50 based on the research report published on August 10, 2023 of the current year 2023.

-Volatility was left at 7.01%, however, over the last 30 days, the volatility rate increased by 5.75%, as shares sank -6.21% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.75% upper at present.
+Volatility was left at 7.10%, however, over the last 30 days, the volatility rate increased by 7.19%, as shares sank -13.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.72% lower at present.

 Insider Trading